 The children described how there was no light, or oxygen inside and five were cramped in the back.
 After the trip all the family members felt physically sick and nauseous.
 The vehicle delivered them back to the road border between Croatia and Bosnia on the northwest side of Velika Kladusa.
 They were pushed out onto the tarmac next to the customs office.
 The officers told them to get moving, but did not give them any of their belongings back.

 The father of the two children approached them politely and asked for them to return his son’s mobile phone.
-The officers reacted angrily to the request and used an electric rod to assault him.
+According to the respondent, the officers reacted angrily to the request and used an electric rod to assault him.
 They hit him several times in the back of his legs, causing immense pain.
 It hurt a lot, even though he was wearing three pairs of trousers (against the rain and the cold).
 The children were forced to watch as their father was beaten on the concourse of the border crossing.
 Then the family of three, the unaccompanied minor and the young male walked back into Bosnia, with all their possessions stolen.